 - You must be at least 15 years old

 - If you are under 18 years old, you must have a signed/notarized Parental Consent Form.
 Step-parents may not sign unless they have legally adopted the minor child.

 - Provide proof that you passed the Traffic Law and Substance Abuse Education (TLSAE) course

-- Pass a vision and hearing test in one of our service centers
+- Pass a vision test in one of our service centers

 - Pass the Class E Knowledge Exam

 - Provide proof of your identity, your social security number and your residential address

 - Review this list of required documents